Dissociative identity disorder

-It is unclear whether increased rates of the disorder are due to better recognition or sociocultural factors such as mass media portrayals.
-The typical presenting symptoms in different regions of the world may also vary depending on culture, such as alter identities taking the form of possessing spirits, deities, ghosts, or mythical creatures and figures in cultures where normative possession states are common.
-The possession form of dissociative identity disorder is involuntary and distressing, and occurs in a way that violates cultural or religious norms.
+The number of recorded cases increased significantly in the latter half of the 20th century, along with the number of identities reported by those affected, but it is unclear whether increased rates of diagnosis are due to better recognition or to sociocultural factors such as mass media portrayals.
+The typical presenting symptoms in different regions of the world may also vary depending on culture, such as alter identities taking the form of possessing spirits, deities, ghosts, or mythical creatures in cultures where possession states are normative.